traPtitech/traQ/docs/deployment.md

     - Otherwise, an admin or external app have to manually set accounts up via `POST /api/v3/users`.
 - For the maximum user experience, try to configure Elasticsearch, FCM, and Skyway to enable message search, notification, and Qall feature, respectively.

-The followings are example and minimal configurations.
+The followings are example configurations.

 <details>